rthennan/ZerodhaWebsocket/README.md

   - Storing passwords and keys in a plaintext file is a potential security issue.
   - This is used for simplicity.
 Please consider switching to more secure secret management options (like environment variables) for production deployments.
   - All calls for reading dasConfig.json and using the json would have to be updated.
+- **IMPORTANT - Disk Throughput**
+      - Kite ticker will only send data when there are changes in one or more fields in an instrument.
+      - So, it is unlikely that all subscribed instruments will get tick data every second, as some might be less active.
+      - But a conservative approach would be to assume that all subscribed instruments get data every second.
+      - This means around 1300 tables in the DB are constantly updated.
+      - So keep an eye on the Disk I/O wait times to see if there are bottlenecks.

 ### **Tools/Packages primarily used:**
 - Pandas - For handling CSV and Excel Files
 - Selenium - Automate Kite Authentication and getHolidayList from NSE
 - MySQLdb/MariaDB for persistent store of ticker data
-- numpy - For saving token lists and dictionaries for ticker subscriptions and stores.
+- numpy - Used to save token lists and dictionaries for ticker subscriptions and stores.
 Pickle could have been used
 - shutil - handling files
 - smtplib - Mail notification using Gmail
 - pyotp - for generating TOTP required for Zerodha authentication